tamaskenez/somenewlanguage/doc/design-ideas.md

 ## Non-goals

-- C-like syntax or other populist design choices
+- C-like syntax and other populist design choices
 - Open-world compilation model.
 (But, on explicit request, we should be able to generate functions having a fixed ABI and nothing else).
 - Full Hindley-Milner (bidirectional) type inference.
 Reason: better error messages, simpler and faster compiler.